NairaYeg/World_Countries/README.md

 - View a list of countries with details such as name, region, population, and area.
 - Filter countries by name or region.
-- Sort countries by name, region, population, or area.
+- Sort countries by population, or area.

 ## Installation